ETCM/basic-sysadmin-test/networking/README.md

 The TCP handshake is the process used by TCP packets during transmission.
 It is a protocol that must be followed for establishment of a connection between a client and server.

-The originator sends a SYN packet to the destination The desitnation subject responds by sending a SYN-ACK packet back to the originator The originator sends an ACK to the destination for acknowledgement
+The originator sends a SYN packet to the destination The destination subject responds by sending a SYN-ACK packet back to the originator The originator sends an ACK to the destination for acknowledgement

 Failure of this protocol can cause retransmission of packets.